 Non-Competitive or Recreational Diving can utilize any diving board or diving platform height, but jumpboard or springboard heights 1 meter or less above the water surface are typically used, with ½ meter and ¾ meter boards the most common.
 Recreational boards less than 1 meter above the water surface are shorter in length and less flexible than 1-meter springboards.
 Although non-competitive boards could be between 1 meter and 3 meters in height, since manufacturers only make 1 meter and 3-meter boards, boards between these heights are not common.

 Note concerning diving from a pool deck: Because of the danger of catastrophic spinal cord injury (SCI) due to the lack of a safe diving envelope, no head-first dive should ever be attempted from a pool deck where the water is less than 5 feet deep.
 See MAHC 4.5.19.4 No Diving Markers and MAHC Annex 4.5.19.4.1 discussion.
 This code is designed to encourage pools to be built to the Standards of the agency that will certify the diving at the aquatic facility.
 The code dimensions are purposely a compilation of the most conservative Standards of diving envelope dimensions and are in no way intended to supersede the certifying agencies dimensions, but instead are intended to be used only when there is no certifying agency for the aquatic facility.
-Since NCAA, USA Diving, and FINA do not have Standards for diving boards less than 1 meter in height, the State of Michigan table (Public Swimming Pools R 325.2133 Diving areas and facilities; “plummet” defined, Table 1), shown as MAHC Table 4.8.2.2 in the Code, was revised to the most conservative Standard found for 0.5-meter and 0.75-meter diving boards.
+Since NCAA, USA Diving, and WORLD AQUATICS do not have Standards for diving boards less than 1 meter in height, the State of Michigan table (Public Swimming Pools R 325.2133 Diving areas and facilities; “plummet” defined, Table 1), shown as MAHC Table 4.8.2.2 in the Code, was revised to the most conservative Standard found for 0.5-meter and 0.75-meter diving boards.
 These minimum dimensional requirements were then dictated to be more conservative in certain instances based largely on interpolations.
 Concerning use of diving boards higher than 1-meter, these diving boards are not recommended for non-competitive use.
 However, if the diving boards are constructed to this code or NCAA Standards, then non-competitive use can be allowed under careful adult supervision or with qualified lifeguards on duty.
 However, non-conformance with these Standards is unsafe for recreational diving purposes.

 4.8.2.1.1 Competitive Diving

-The diving envelope Standards for various competitive diving board and platform heights is well established by certifying agencies such as NCAA, FINA, and USA Diving.
+The diving envelope Standards for various competitive diving board and platform heights is well established by certifying agencies such as NCAA, WORLD AQUATICS, and USA Diving.
 When pools are designed to these competitive diving envelope Standards, pool bottom contact injuries are very rare; however, injuries due to contact with the board or platform do happen.

 4.8.2.1.2 Non-competitive Diving